Early Access

 Sage is committed to discovering, developing and commercializing novel medicines to transform the lives of patients with life-altering brain health disorders.
 As part of this mission, we conduct clinical trials to determine if our investigational medicines are safe and effective for patients with a particular disease, disorder or condition which may allow us to seek the necessary regulatory approvals to provide wide access to these medicines.

 We understand that, in some cases, patients with serious diseases or conditions may not be eligible for clinical trials and may not have other treatment options.
-Under very limited circumstances, we will consider making investigational medicines available for qualifying patients to treat a serious disease or condition outside of a clinical trial prior to regulatory approval.
+Under very limited circumstances, we may consider making investigational medicines available for qualifying patients to treat a serious disease or condition outside of a clinical trial prior to regulatory approval.
 This type of access is often referred to as “early access,” “expanded access” or “compassionate use.”
 The following criteria must typically be met before we will consider making one of our investigational medicines available to individuals under an early access program or EAP:

 • The patient has a serious disease or condition, has exhausted all available treatment options, and is not eligible for any appropriate clinical trials.